WaiTsun-Yeung/python-style-guide/A-strongly-recommended/1-README/README.md

 https://www.openblas.net/), [CUDNN](https://developer.nvidia.com/cudnn), and deep-learning frameworks such as [PyTorch]( https://pytorch.org/) and [TensorFlow](https://www.tensorflow.org/).
 3. At last, commands for installation of the rest of the package dependencies shall be written out.
-The contributors should provide a requirements.txt or environment.yml file listing the required packages, so user can install them through calling `pip install requirements.txt` or `conda env update --prefix ./env --file environment.yml  --prune`.
+The contributors should provide a requirements.txt or environment.yml file listing the required packages, so the user can install them through calling `pip install requirements.txt` or `conda env update --prefix ./env --file environment.yml  --prune`.
    - For more advanced projects involving multiple programming languages, the contributors may need to provide the setup.py or Makefile file for building / packaging the repository instead.
 In this case, the user would need to be